top of page

 A Little About Production:

 We care about our environment.
 All of our titles are printed on demand.
-This removes the need for warehousing (which would need light and heating) and the possibility of having to pulp a large number of books if they remain unsold (what a waste of precious resources!).
+This removes the need for warehousing (which would need light and heating) and the possibility of having to pulp books if they remain unsold (what a waste of precious resources!).
 Books are manufactured as close to the customer as possible, so there's no need for a book to fly from London to New York, or vice versa.
 You can learn more about our commitment to sustainability and the environment by clicking here.

 Gina R. Collia